awslabs/aws-service-catalog-puppet/docs/source/puppet/sharing_a_portfolio.rst

     This was added in version 0.1.14

 This framework allows you to create portfolios in other accounts that mirror the portfolio in your hub account.
-The framework will create the portfolio for you and copy the products (along with their versions) from your hub account into the newly created portfolio.
+The framework will create the portfolio for you and either copy or import the products (along with their versions) from your hub account into the newly created portfolio.

 In addition to this, you can specify associations for the created portfolio and add launch constraints for the products.